JustinLin905/JustinLin905/README.md

 # Hi!
 My name is Justin 👋

-I'm a first-year Software Engineering student @ the University of Waterloo.
-My side projects mostly relate to game dev and app development, although I'm passionate about many other areas of tech which I'm excited to gain more experience in.
+I'm a second-year Software Engineering student @ the University of Waterloo.
+My side projects mostly relate to 3D software development, although I'm passionate about many other areas of tech such as AI/ML and software-hardware interaction.
 Check out some of my work here, and on my [Itch.io page](https://justinlin905.itch.io/)!

-- 🌱 I’m currently in my 1B term of Software Eng, a cross-discipline program that combines Computer Science and Computer/Electrical Engineering.
-Some courses I'm studying include `CS138: Intro to Data Abstraction and Implementation` and `ECE124: Digital Circuits and Systems`.
+- 🌱 I’m currently on my first co-op term working as a Developer at **ArenaX Labs**.
+I'm working on their new fighting game *AI Arena*, where players train their own AI models using engaging visual tools... and then pit them against each other online!
 - 😄 Pronouns: he/him
 - 📫 How to reach me: **tojustinlin@gmail.com**, or my [LinkedIn](https://www.linkedin.com/in/justin-lin-905/)